Snowflake-Labs/sfquickstarts/site/sfguides/src/automated_machine_learning_with_snowflake_and_datarobot/automl_with_snowflake_and_datarobot.md

 ![](assets/dr20.png)
 <br/><br/>

 We will start setting up our job definition.

-Click on "Prediction Source" dropdown and select "AI Catalog" under "Other Connections".
-You should see the two tables we uploaded to the "AI Catalog."
-Go ahead and choose the dataset that has "SCORING_DATA" in the name.
-Hit "Use this dataset".
+Press on '+ Define connection' next to the Prediction source and choose the 'Snowflake HOL' connection and your user.
+On the Search by: choose Tables and type 'scoring' - you will see the table 'SCORING_DATA', select this table and press 'Save connection'

 ![](assets/dr21.png)
 <br/><br/>